-The eTravel 2.1 - EAC security target claims strict conformance to the Protection Profile [PP-MRTD-EACV2].
+The eTravel Essential 1.1 - PACE, EAC and AA activated Security Target claims strict conformance to the Protection Profile [PP-MRTD-EACv2] and [PP-MRTD-SAC].

-The eTravel 2.1 EAC security target is a composite security target, including the IC security target [ST-IC].
+This security target is a composite security target, including the IC security target [ST-IC].
 However the security problem definition, the objectives, and the SFR of the IC are not described in this document.